ahill6/fss16adh/code/workshops/readme.md

-[GACode][gacode] for GA.
+[Code][gacode] for GA.
 The "TODO" tags are still in it, so it should be easy to search through and find my changes.
 Additional comments are not necessary, since the TODO sections explain what the code does.

 GA screenshot: